Llanstadwell: Llanstadwell Celtic chariot and fort

+with five lines of ditches and ramparts determined as of 2022.

+To the west of the chariot burial mound are c.
+12 ring-ditches.

+See also Wales in the Roman Era.

+Middle Ages

+The above-mentioned preventive archaeological excavation for gas storage tanks in Newton has revealed charred grain from corn driers, radiocarbon dated to the 8th-10th century; some pottery dated from the 12th-13th century, including a glazed ridge tile that may indicate a building of some status although no trace of that construction has been found; and remnants of a house and a round stone-built dovecote from the 16th century.

-Llanstadwell was in the cantref of Rhos, in the 16th century becoming the Hundred of Roose, but there are some ancient British sites within the present-day parish.
+Llanstadwell was in the cantref of Rhos and became in the 16th century the Hundred of Roose.

 The parish appears on a 1578 parish map of Pembrokeshire.

+Modern times

-The administrative parish of Llanstadwell originally included Neyland which, at the start of the 20th century had grown enough to have its own council.
+The administrative parish of Llanstadwell originally included Neyland, which had grown enough by the start of the 20th century to have its own council.
 The ecclesiastical parish of Llanstadwell still includes Neyland, whose St Clement's Church is a daughter church to Llanstadwell.

+In Newton, on the site of the above-mentioned 16th-century house and dovecote, a farmstead was built probably dating to the early 19th century; hardly any of it has survived, as it was demolished in the 1960s during construction of the oil refinery.

+Scoveston Fort was built from 1861 to 1864.

+During World War I a line of trenches ran to the north of the Haven, from Port Lion, Llangwm to Newton Point, Llanstadwell.

 Worship

 The parish of Llanstadwell extends from the shore of the Cleddau as far north as Rosemarket and is largely rural with a few scattered hamlets.
 The parish church is dedicated to St Tudwal, and the area includes other places of worship at Little Honeyborough, Neyland (four chapels and a Roman Catholic church) and Waterston.

 St Tudwal's is believed to date from the 12th century, and the bells from 1684, but much of the present church is mid-19th century.